-With the exception of independent research project (Dissertation) and Professional Placement (only applicable to students enrolled on MSc Professional Practice) all modules assessments are based upon 5,000 words or equivalent.
-Assessment methods are designed to give the student opportunity to demonstrate their knowledge and understanding of theoretical, applied and professional practice in the most relevant manner, and include coursework based essays, practical presentations, production of resources to highlight analysis, reports and critical reviews.
+With the exception of independent research project (Dissertation) all module assessments are based upon 5,000 words or equivalent.
+Assessment methods are designed to give the student opportunity to demonstrate their knowledge and understanding of theoretical, applied and professional practice in the most relevant manner, and include practical presentations, production of resources to highlight analysis, analysis reports and critical reviews.

 The independent research project (dissertation) can be presented either as a traditional 12,000-word thesis or in the format of a journal article, and will be defended by an oral examination (viva).